mridul0105/mridul0105/README.md

 # Mridul Anand

 Bioinformatics enthusiast with a strong background in genomics data analysis.
-Currently pursuing a Master's in Bioinformatics at Georgia Tech.
+Currently working at Johnson & Johnson Innovative Medicine as a computational biologist.
 Experienced in developing and implementing bioinformatics pipelines for large-scale genomic data analysis, with experience in single-cell and bulk transcriptomics, eQTL mapping, and GWAS.
 Proficient in Python, R, Bash, SQL and various bioinformatics tools.
 Passionate about leveraging computational methods to solve biological problems and improve human health.

-I am currently pursuing a Master's degree in Bioinformatics at Georgia Tech, where I am expanding my knowledge of applying machine learning to computational genomics.